 Saitou removed his gloves, briefly massaged one of his temples, lit a new cigarette, and settled in for another perusal of this seemingly random collection of evidence.
-It was his fourth cigarette and his sixth perusal; when each was spent, and he richer by no significant insight, he sat back with a sigh.
+It was his fourth cigarette and his sixth perusal; when each was spent, and he richer by no significant insight, he sighed and slumped a bit.

-There was a rustling behind him, and presently Sano’s strong warm hands slid down over his shoulders onto his chest.
-As the young man’s body pressed against his from behind, as closely as possible with the back of the chair between them, Sano half-yawned in his ear, “I should have known better than to expect you any time soon.”
+Rustling sounded behind him, and presently Sano’s strong warm hands slid down over his collarbones.
+As the young man’s body pressed against his from behind, as closely as possible with the back of the chair between them, Sano half yawned in his ear, “I shoulda known better than to expect you any time soon.”

-Saitou let his head fall back against Sano’s shoulder with another sigh.
-He’d been concentrating so hard that the unrelated rest of the world had gone out of focus, and now Sano’s warmth against him was bringing him abruptly back.
+Saitou let his head fall against Sano’s shoulder with another exhalation.
+He’d been concentrating so hard that the unrelated rest of the world had gone out of focus, and now Sano’s warmth against him restored his awareness abruptly.
 He hadn’t even realized how long he’d been sitting here; it was probably three in the morning by now.

-Sano’s hands were roving slowly across his chest in an almost massaging motion, and now he was leaning forward to look at the desk.
+Sano’s hands roved slowly across his chest in an almost massaging motion, and now he was leaning forward to look at the desk.
 “You’re not even actually doing anything, are you?
 Just going through those same notes.”